fbacall/rosrs_client/README.md

 ## Development setup

 Development has been performed using Ruby 1.8.7 on Ubuntu Linux 10.04 and 12.04.
-The code uses `rubygems`, `rdf` and `rdf-raptor` libraries beyond the standard Ruby libraries.
+The code uses `rubygems`, `json`, `rdf` and `rdf-raptor` libraries beyond the standard Ruby libraries.

 The `rdf-raptor` Ruby library uses the Ubuntu `raptor-util` and `libraptor-dev` packages.
 NOTE: the Ruby RDF documentation does not mention `libraptor-dev`, but I found that without this the RDF libraries would not work for parsing and serializing RDF/XML.